yoctoproject/poky/documentation/ref-manual/system-requirements.rst

       /path/to/poky/buildtools

-   If your host development system needs the additional tools provided in the ``buildtools-extended`` tarball, you can instead execute the ``install-buildtools`` script with the default parameters::
+   If your host development system needs the additional tools provided in the :term:`buildtools-extended` tarball, you can instead execute the ``install-buildtools`` script with the default parameters::

       $ cd poky